angelrojasjim/crawlerProject/README.md

 - Filter all previous entries with more than five words in the title ordered by the number of comments first.
 - Filter all previous entries with less than or equal to five words in the title ordered by points.
-When counting words, consider only the spaced words and exclude any symbols.
+When counting words, we consider only the spaced words and exclude any symbols.
 For instance, the phrase “This is - a self-explained example” should be counted as having 5 words.

-The sorted file myThingSorted.js is saved in the "out" folder in case one saves the original JSON file in the mentioned folder.
+The files moreThanFiveWords.json and fiveOrFewerWords.json are saved in the "out" folder in case one saves the downloadable JSON file myThings.json in the same folder.

+To run automatically the tasks above, we have a script run-tasks.sh.
+Modify its permission to make it executable

+chmod +x run-tasks.sh

+And run the srcipt to produce the output files.
+Recall we must need the myThing.json file in the out folder.